domenic/promises-unwrapping/README.md

 ## Properties of the Promise Prototype Object

 The Promise prototype object is itself an ordinary object.
-It is not a Promise instance and does not have any of the promise instances' internal data properties, such as [[PromiseStatus]].
+It is not a Promise instance and does not have any of the promise instances' internal slots, such as [[PromiseStatus]].

-The value of the [[Prototype]] internal data property of the Promise prototype object is the standard built-in Object prototype object.
+The value of the [[Prototype]] internal slot of the Promise prototype object is the standard built-in Object prototype object.

 ### Promise.prototype.constructor